apache/cloudstack-docs-install/source/hypervisor/xenserver.rst

    already running

 .. warning::
-   The lack of up-do-date hotfixes can lead to data corruption and lost VMs.
+   The lack of up-to-date hotfixes can lead to data corruption and lost VMs.

 XenServer Installation Steps